-Entries and/or garages facing the secondary street frontage may be considered by the BBDAC where they are fronting roads located adjoining open space and linear pedestrian open space links.
+Entries and/or garages facing the secondary street frontage may be considered by the BBDAC where they are located adjoining open space and linear pedestrian open space links.

-Lots directly siding onto a linear reserve are classified as a corner lot.
+Lots with side abuttal to a linear reserve will be classified as a corner lot and the requirements set out above will apply.

-11 Porches and Entries
+11. Porches and Entries

 An entry feature complementary to the dwelling design must be incorporated to create a sense of entry.
-This can be a porch, portico, balcony or verandah and can be a central feature of the façade or located towards the end.
+This can be a porch, portico, balcony or verandah and can be a central feature of the façade or located towards the edge of the façade.
 Appropriate location of the entry will increase the character of the dwelling and contribute to a varied streetscape.

-12 Dwelling Size
+12. Dwelling Size